sullivanchan/nomad/website/source/docs/operating-a-job/update-strategies/handling-signals.html.md

 Before Nomad terminates an application, it will send the `SIGINT` signal to the process.
 Processes running under Nomad should respond to this signal to gracefully drain connections.
-After a configurable timeout, the application wil be force-terminated.
+After a configurable timeout, the application will be force-terminated.

 ```hcl